24 - 25 April, 2019

 Eric BoessGlobal Head of Trading

-5:35 pm - 6:10 pm FINTECH SHOWDOWN: Who are the Fintech disruptors of tomorrow and how are they transforming financial trading?Julia Streets - CEO and Host, DiverCity Podcast Streets Consulting Kenny McLeish - CTO, Equities, JP Morgan AM Thierry Derungs - Chief Digital Officer, BNP Paribas Wealth Management Tan T-Kiang - CTO, Grasshopper Cathryn Lyall - Co-Founder, Seismic Foundry
+5:50 pm - 6:20 pm FINTECH SHOWDOWN: Who are the Fintech disruptors of tomorrow and how are they transforming financial trading?Julia Streets - CEO and Host, DiverCity Podcast Streets Consulting Kenny McLeish - CTO, Equities, JP Morgan AM Tan T-Kiang - CIO, Grasshopper Cathryn Lyall - Co-Founder, Seismic Foundry Kirsten Achtelstetter - CTO, Man GLG

 Our buy side judging panel, consisting of 4 CIO/CTOs from the biggest asset managers in Europe, along with our audience will